Asif, Firefighter Exam specialist at JobTestPrep.

 A shop owner bought some shovels for $5,500.
 The shovels were sold for $7,300, with a profit of $50 per shovel.
 How many shovels were involved?

-CPS Sample Question- Maps & Diagrams
+CPS Practice Test Question - Maps & Diagrams

-CPS Sample Question- Mechanical Aptitude
+CPS Practice Test Question - Mechanical Aptitude

 Assuming the temperature remains constant, what will be the volume of the balloon at a very high altitude?

-CPS Sample Question- Situational Judgement Test
+CPS Practice Test Question - Situational Judgement Test

 During the last fire, the hose got caught in the truck.
 It took an extra five minutes to loosen the hose and lay it out long enough to reach the fire.
-Following this incident, your captain calls in Tom, the firefighter who performed the last equipment check before you left.
+Following this incident, your captain calls in Tom, the firefighter from your fire department who performed the last equipment check before you left.
 You know that your captain is upset after this dangerous error, and you know that Tom will get in trouble.
 You also remember that it was you who rolled the hose last and that you did it while talking on the phone, which may have distracted you.

 What would be the worst response to this situation?